 For instant: it is cheaper?
-No way, hotel rooms are paid for anyway and usually 2-p. bedrooms, so company can tag along in the same price. transportation costs?
+No way, hotel rooms are paid for anyway, and usually 2-p. bedrooms, so company can tag along at the same price.
+Transportation costs?
 It depends, same as with food.
 If you travel on a motorbike like me, a passenger can join.
-And if you travel together you just need to adjust the budget, or let the other person pay half.
+And if you travel together you just need to adjust the budget or let the other person pay half.

-Same with meeting new people, also one of the reasons often given, That is character based.
-You meet new people, but making friends, like they suggest is character based, I love being on my own, I do not need to deepen contact with people I meet.
+Same with meeting new people, also one of the reasons often given, is character based.
+You meet new people, but making friends, as they suggest is character based, I love being on my own, and I do not need to deepen contact with people I meet.
 And when you travel with a partner, you also can meet new people.

-After reading some article on the subject I decided that is is personal preferences why solo travel might be a good idea, or not
+After reading some articles on the subject I decided that it is personal preference why solo travel might be a good idea, or not

 Here we go: